How to become a DevOps engineer

 Continuous communication and regular testing increase the quality and reliability of the resulting product.
 Individual teams thus avoid unnecessary errors that could cause issues either during testing or later during the use of the software or application.

-Become a DevOps engineer too!
+Become a DevOps engineer!

 Let us know about you